 There are many driving forces that push people into becoming a doula.
 Some go in after their own personal experience with birth, others just say it’s a calling.
 Thanks to this, doulas come from all different backgrounds, and each one has their own unique style.

 Some have the grandmother vibe.
 There are punk doulas covered in tattoos.
 Some will make you crack up, while others provide a soft and reassuring presence.
-There are doulas that focus on specific communities like queer people, surogacy, marginalized communities, and incarcerated people.
-What they all have in common is devotion, and a whole lot of love.
+There are doulas that focus on specific communities like queer people, surrogacy, marginalized communities, and incarcerated people.
+What they all have in common is devotion and a whole lot of love.

 There’s a doula for everyone!